Hierarchical Generative Adversarial Imitation Learning with Mid-level Input Generation for Autonomous Driving on Urban Environments: Related Works

-Our work is inspired by \cite{chauffernet}, which trains an agent on CARLA to drive an autonomous vehicle using a bird's-eye view representation generated by a data renderer module as input.
-This bird's-eye view representation, like our own, contains a road and route representation from a top-down, agent-centered perspective.
-The agent learns from imitation learning, combining behavior cloning with data augmentation and auxiliary losses, but without closed-loop training.
-A similar work is \cite{Muller2018}, which uses the output of a scene segmentation network as a mid-level input representation.
+The work in \cite{Muller2018} uses the output of a scene segmentation network as a mid-level input representation.
 This enables the transfer of the agent's policy to the real world, since a similar network can be used to generate the mid-level input from images of real scenes.

-This work is the first instance, to our knowledge, where a GAIL is trained using a mid-level input representation generated by a learning module to tackle the intricate task of autonomous driving navigation.
+Our work is the first instance, to our knowledge, where a GAIL is trained using a mid-level input representation generated by a learning module to tackle the intricate task of autonomous driving navigation.
 Previous works also show that policies with mid-level representations as input can be trained on a simulator, and subsequently transferred to the real world.
 This is a cost-effective and safe way to perform closed-loop training of agents (since infractions during training of the agent occur in simulation only), in particular, by the GAIL method which provides an interactive learning based on expert demonstrations.